 Uncle Sam clipped the Honda’s ‘Wings.
 And everyone else’s too – if you happened to not be Harley Davidson, that is.
 In ’82, Harley was on the way out.
 It had filed for bankruptcy protection – which it needed because Honda and other Japanese imports were eating HD’s overpriced (and much less reliable) lunch.
 Imports had captured 60 percent of the domestic “heavyweight” motorcycle market; by 1982, this had jumped to a staggering – for Harley – 69 percent.

 In stepped The Gipper to save HD – by punishing the Japanese.
-And consumers.

 Import duties on Japanese bikes were jacked up to a confiscatory 45 percent in – you guessed it – 1983, the year the GL650 was introduced.
 New Japanese bikes got more and more expensive; inventories began to stack up.
 It saved Harley – but it killed the ‘Wing.
 Honda cancelled the bike – no doubt in part because of the “Harley Law” that made it increasingly uneconomic to manufacture it.
 The high tariff erased the bike’s former price advantage, which in turn made all the improvements Honda made essentially moot.